rackerlabs/rs-heat-docs/cloud-backup.rst

 ================

-In the following example template, we will set up a single node wordpress web application (on a Windows server) with cloud backup resource.
+In the following example template, we will set up a single node WordPress web application (on a Windows server) with a cloud backup resource.
 For the sake of simplicity, we will not use template parameters in this example.